Tiramisu Panna Cotta

-To make Panna cotta, cream is heated with milk, cheese and agar-agar.
+To make Panna cotta, the cream is heated with milk, cheese, and agar-agar.
 Later tiramisu flavors are added and cooked on low heat until it coats the back of your spoon.
 Do NOT overcook the mixture.

 Few words about Agar-Agar –

 Agar-agar is a gelatin-like substance made primarily from algae.
-It’s completely vegetarian and a great substitute for gelatin.
+It’s entirely vegetarian and a great substitute for gelatin.
 It comes in three forms: powdered, strands and flakes.

 Powdered agar agar can be substituted for the same quantity of powdered gelatin in a recipe.
 1 tsp of gelatin = 1 tsp agar powder = 1 Tbsp agar flakes.